Near-critical dimers and massive SLE: Introduction

+The above expression for $\lambda_t$ is that in \cite{ChelkakWan} which is somewhat similar to the one appearing in Makarov and Smirnov \cite[(9)]{MakarovSmirnov}.
+However we feel it deserves a few explanations, notably considering the meaning of the differentiation $\tfrac{\partial}{\partial g_t(a_t)}$.
+This should be understood as a spatial differentiation with respect to $x \in \R$ after mapping $\Omega_t$ to $\D$, setting $a_t = e^{ix}$, and evaluating the result at $x = \xi_t$.
+That is, let $\rho = m^2$, and let $\rho_t$ denote the (squared) mass profile in $\D$ that corresponds to the constant mass $m $ in $\Omega_t$; i.e., after mapping to $\D$ (and applying the relevant time change) we obtain a Brownian motion killed at rate $\rho_t(x)$).
+Then

+By choice of normalisation, the denominator in the fraction is simply equal to 1, so that this logarithmic derivative can also be written in the form:

+The spatial derivative of the invariant Poisson kernel, i.e., the numerator of this fraction, is a quantity which can be shown to correspond to what Chelkak and Wan \cite{ChelkakWan} denote by $Q^{(\rho_t)}_\D (x, a_t)$.
+Their result in fact establishes convergence with

+Proving this chain of identities would require some arguments.
+This is circumvented by defining $\lambda_t $ (i.e., the right hand side of \eqref{eq:massiveSLE}) as in the right hand side of \eqref{eq:lambda_t_actual}.

 The description above is then a theorem proved in the chordal case and on the square lattice by \cite{ChelkakWan} (the radial case is briefly discussed as being analogue to, and in fact a little simpler than, the chordal case).
-We will obtain here a different proof of this fact in the radial case as a byproduct of our method and extend it to the case of the triangular lattice (and in fact the result could even be stated more generally, but we do not attempt this here).
 See Theorem 1.1 in \cite{ChelkakWan} for a precise statement, and see \cite{Lawler2008ConformallyPlane} as well as \cite{Berestycki2014LecturesEvolution} for general references on SLE.